 You can contact any of the units in order to learn more about these questions or to get help with your project.

 Unemployment insurance is not a part of the social insurance system in Sweden.
 If you pay tax on the salary in Sweden, you are covered by unemployment insurance at a basic level and have the right to apply for a limited compensation if you become unemployed.
 If you are a member of an unemployment fund (A-kassa) however, you can receive up to 80 percent of your previous salary when you are between two jobs.

 Unemployment insurance funds often cooperate closely with the trade unions but are legally independent.
 When you start working in Sweden, investigate which unemployment insurance fund (widely known as A-Kassa) is available.
 In order to receive income-based benefits, you must have been a member of a voluntary unemployment insurance fund (A-kassa) for 12 months and have worked (employed) for at least six months.
 In addition, some trade unions offer an additional insurance against loss of income.
-See Akademikernas a-kassa (AEA)
+See Akademikernas a-kassa (AEA) and Alfakassan.